erlang/otp/system/doc/design_principles/appup_cookbook.md

 processes to/from `prim_sup` with instructions for loading/unloading all
 `ch_app` code and its application specification.

-Again, the `relup` file is created manually.
-Either from scratch or by editing a generated version.
+Again, the `.relup` file is created manually, either from scratch or by editing a generated version.
 Load all code for `ch_app` first, and also load the application specification, before `prim_sup` is updated.
 When downgrading, `prim_sup` is to updated first, before the code for `ch_app` and its application